 - Time-based limitations on production

-By anticipating and properly planning these and many other constraints, an organization is better positioned to meet customer service goals while minimizing costs.
+By correctly anticipating these and many other constraints, your organization can meet customer service goals while minimizing costs.

-Adopting supply chain planning software can help an organization coordinate demand and supply planning, ensuring all contributors can access the same data through a single efficient and accessible platform.
+With AI-enabled supply chain planning software, your organization can readily use best practices to coordinate demand and supply planning, ensuring all contributors can access the same data through a single, efficient and accessible platform.

-Compared to manual planning methods, supply chain planning software provides the ability to analyze large data sets, leading to more accurate forecasts.
-With purpose-built software, it is also more likely to detect trends and patterns within the data.
-The right software also decreases the amount of time spent compiling and reconciling spreadsheets and avoids creating conflicting demand and supply plans.
-And with supply planning software, you can generate a supply plan to match the organization’s demand plan swiftly and systematically.
+Compared to manual planning methods, supply chain planning software can analyze large data sets, leading to more accurate forecasts.
+With purpose-built software, it is also more likely you’ll see trends and patterns within the data.
+The right software also decreases the time spent compiling and reconciling spreadsheets and prevents conflicting demand and supply plans.
+And with an AI-enabled supply planning software, you can generate a supply plan to match your organization’s demand plan swiftly and systematically.